nasa/fprime/Svc/Deframer/docs/sdd.md

 ![Active byte stream driver, command packet](img/active-cmd-packet.png)

 **Sending a file packet:**
-The following sequence diagram shows what happens when an active byte stream driver sends data to `Deframer`, and `Deframer` decodes the data into a file packet.
+The following sequence diagram shows what happens when `activeComm` sends data to `deframer`, and `deframer` decodes the data into a file packet.

 ![Active byte stream driver, file packet](img/active-file-packet.png)

 #### 4.2.2.
 Passive Byte Stream Driver

-**Sending a command packet:** The following sequence diagram shows what happens when a passive byte stream driver sends data to `Deframer`, and `Deframer` decodes the data into a command packet.
+**Sending a command packet:** The following sequence diagram shows what happens when `passiveComm` sends data to `Deframer`, and `Deframer` decodes the data into a command packet.

 ![Passive byte stream driver, command packet](img/passive-cmd-packet.png)